trustedlogin/Remove-Dashboard-Access/README.md

 * Contributors: DrewAPicture
 * Tags: dashboard, access, users, administration
-* Requires at least: 3.1
+* Requires at least: 3.1.0
-* Tested up to: 4.0
+* Tested up to: 4.1.1
-* Stable tag: 1.1.1
+* Stable tag: 1.1.3

 This WordPress plugin limits user access to the dashboard based on whether users have a chosen capability or role.
 Disallowed users are redirected to a chosen URL.

 #### Features:

-* Limit Dashboard access to Administrators only, Admins + Editors, Admins + Editors + Authors, or limit by specific capability.
+* Limit Dashboard access to admins only, admins + editors, admins + editors + authors, or limit by specific capability.
 * Choose your own redirect URL
 * Optionally allow user profile access
 * Optionally display a message on the login screen